Halkfr/duck-hunt/README.md

 ## Usage

-To run thegame on local machine:
+To run the game on local machine:

 - Download the repository